-The proposed route modification B-IA3 would change the spatial location of the direct and indirect visual resource impacts as listed in Table 5 and shown in Figure 1.
-This route modification would result in longterm adverse impacts to visual resources, as disclosed in FEIS Section 3.11 (RUS 2019:352-401).
-As part of the proposed route modifications B-IA3, approximately 19.8 acres of land would be divested from Federal ownership to private ownership, with legal restrictions described in draft SEA Chapter 2.
+The proposed route modification B-IA3 would change the spatial location of the direct and indirect visual resource impacts as listed in Table 5 and shown in Figure 11.
+This route modification would result in long-term adverse impacts to visual resources, as disclosed in FEIS Section 3.11 (RUS 2019:352-401).
+As part of the proposed route modifications B-IA3, approximately 19.8 acres of land would be divested from Federal ownership to private ownership, with legal restrictions described in final SEA Chapter 2.
 The incorporation of the 36-acre Wagner Tract into the Refuge land base would result in minor beneficial impacts from the planned restoration activities.
 Restoration of lands within the Wagner Tract would restore the land base to native vegetation conditions which is consistent with the natural rural character of the area.
+In addition, the Utilities' commitment to revegetate, restore, and release to the United States the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge would result in beneficial visual resource impacts because two existing lines would be removed and approximately 28.1 acres of land within the Refuge would be revegetated and restored; this would reduce visual impacts of utility infrastructure in that area of the Refuge.
+Due to the proximity of this proposed route modification to the

-Due to the proximity of this proposed route modification to the FEIS analysis area and the similarity of resource characteristics within and adjacent to the analysis area, this modification would not change the adverse impacts to visual resources disclosed in the FEIS and ROD for the approved C-HC Project and would result in similar adverse impacts (RUS 2019:352-401; RUS et al. 2020:28).
+FEIS analysis area and the similarity of resource characteristics within and adjacent to the analysis area, this modification would not change the adverse impacts to visual resources disclosed in the FEIS and ROD for the approved C-HC Project and would result in similar adverse impacts (RUS 2019:352-401; RUS et al. 2020:28).